1805 Info 2a for John Crompton |

 GRO birth Duggleby Margaret Elizabeth Bridlington vol. XXIII page 35 2nd Quarter 1846

 Margaret Elizabeth was born in 1846 at Barmston, some three miles south of Bridlington.
-She was part of the large Duggleby family of Beswick Hall, which they had farmed for over 300 years.
+She was part of the large DUGGGLEBY family of Beswick Hall, which they had farmed for over 300 years.
 Her father William, being the third son, probably had to find his own farm as Beswick was being farmed by his father and eldest brother.

 Margaret Elizabeth was widowed on 4 August 1890, when Thomas died.
 The 1891 census suggests that she took on the responsibility for the farm along with Charles William, her eldest son.